How to Create an Effective Compensation Strategy for Remote Workers

 How companies set salaries for remote jobs

 Compensation strategies are complex even without the remote workforce thrown into the mix.
-Several factors are involved in creating pay ranges - the industry, the size of a company, its approach to talent and HR.
+Several factors are involved in creating pay structures - the industry, the size of a company, its approach to talent, and HR.

-Some organizations see remote work as a perk they offer to remote workers, like good healthcare.
+Some organizations see remote work as a perk they offer to remote workers, like good healthcare or paid time off.
 Other, fully remote companies are built with distributed work as the baseline and don't see it as a special model.

 Corporations tend to be more rigid, while startups can be more flexible in their compensation models, especially if they're just starting.
 On the other hand, big companies pay more, to begin with than startups and small businesses.

 An essential element of consideration should be the location of your remote workforce.
 It will be much easier to come up with a practical and fair pay scale if you hire in the US.
-If you hire for remote positions globally, you have access to amazing worldwide talent, but you also have to develop a more complex compensation scale.
+If you hire for remote positions globally, you have access to amazing worldwide talent, but you also have to develop a more complex strategic compensation scale to calculate fair total compensation for employees who work outside of your regular office.

 Remote salary calculators (Buffer, GitLab)

 It's always a good idea to look up the trailblazers in the tech industry and see how they handle remote employee compensation.
-Transparency is important for tech companies since they are on the lookout for the best talent available.
+Transparency is important for tech companies since their HR professionals focus a lot on talent management and are always on the lookout for the best-performing individuals out there.

 Buffer has a Transparent Salary Calculator on their website that allows you to enter a role, its level, and the cost of living in your city to get an assessment of a potential salary.